lucblassel/seqtools/README.md

   ids      Extract sequence ids
-  convert  Convert file to format select   Select sequences from file by identifier or index help     Print this message or the help of the given subcommand(s)
+  convert  Convert file to format select   Select sequences from file by identifier or index rename   Rename sequences in a fasta file help     Print this message or the help of the given subcommand(s)

 Options:
-  -i, --in <FILE>  Path to an input FASTX file.
-Reads from stdin by default -h, --help       Print help information
+  -i, --in <FILE>  Path to an input FASTX file. [default: stdin] -h, --help       Print help information
+  -V, --version    Print version information
 ```

 Jump to command: